tinyield/sequences-benchmarks/README.md

 }
 ```

+Benchmarked for: [Class, Integer, String]
+Collection Sizes: [10, 1000, 100 000]
+This pipeline has two ways of determining which element will be the matching element:
-Benchmarked for: [Class, Integer, String, String matching in a fixed index]
+1. For String sequences, the matching element will be on a fixed index, using the
-Match Index:
+following criteria:
+    * For collections with more than 100 elements, the matching index will correspond
+     to COLLECTION_SIZE / 100.
+      (e.g: for a COLLECTION_SIZE of 100K the pipeline will match with the 1000th element)

+    * Otherwise, the matching index will correspond to COLLECTION_SIZE / 10.
+    (e.g: for a COLLECTION_SIZE of 100 elements the pipeline will match with the 10th element)
-* For Class, Integer and String, the match index increments with each iteration
+2. For all sequences (including String), the match index increments with each iteration
 to make sure there are matches in every index of the sequence.
-* For String matching in a fixed index, matches would be made in the index
-corresponding to COLLECTION_SIZE / 100, if the COLLECTION_SIZE was larger than 100
-elements otherwise COLLECTION_SIZE / 10.

-Collection Sizes: [10, 1000, 100 000]
+(e.g: On the 1st iteration the match index will be 0, on the 2nd it will be 1, etc... )

 Pipeline:
 ```ignorelang